2013 - Fellowship Integrative Medicine, Arizona Center for Integrative Medicine

 1992 - MD (Medical Degree) University of California, Davis

-1986 - MS (Masters of Science) University of California, Davis Comparative Pathology.
+1986 - MS (Masters of Science) University of California, Davis Comparative Pathology (Now Integrative Pathobiology).
 Concentrations in Immunology, Immunopathology and Medical Parasitology

 1984 - BA (Bachelors of Arts) California State University, Sacramento (Sacramento State).
 Double Major: Biological Science (Human Biology and Microbiology), Chemistry

 ** Contact Dr. Dyer via email, firstname.lastname@example.org **

 Dr. Kirsti A. Dyer MD, MS, FT is a physician, health educator, professor, online instructor, lecturer, and longtime online student.
 She received her medical and master's degrees from the University of California, Davis.
 Dr. Dyer completed an Internal Medicine Residency program and practiced clinical medicine for many years.

 After having her two daughters, her focus has shifted from clinical practice treating disease to health and wellness promotion through education.
 In August 2013 she completed the Fellowship program in Integrative Medicine with the Arizona Center for Integrative Medicine.
 She was the first physician (and still only) to attain the designation of Fellow in Thanatology F.T. through the Association of Death Education and Counseling (ADEC).
 This is technically death studies, but recognizes expertise in death, dying and bereavement.